Allen & Collens: Style and legacy

-The work of Allen & Collens was greatly influenced by Collens' Beaux-Arts education.
+The work of Allen & Collens was greatly influenced by Collens's Beaux-Arts education.
 The École des Beaux-Arts curriculum centered plan and composition, with a strong emphasis on architectural history, as the foundational elements of design.
 The prevailing style of the Beaux-Arts was Neoclassical, but in practice American students adapted Beaux-Arts principles to the Gothic Revival style and regional vernacular styles, such as the Colonial Revival style.

-Allen & Collens' major work in the Neoclassical style was the monumental William Oxley Thompson Memorial Library of Ohio State University.
+Allen & Collens's major work in the Neoclassical style was the monumental William Oxley Thompson Memorial Library of Ohio State University.
 They won this commission in a limited competition.
 They developed a national reputation for their Gothic Revival work, which included the Thompson Memorial Library (1905) of Vassar College and the Union Theological Seminary campus (1910) and Riverside Church (1930) in New York City.
 They admired Gothic architecture for its adaptibility.
 Like other Beaux-Arts architects they were stylistically flexible and often adapted to the genius loci of a site, such as at Bowdoin College, where Collens found that only the Colonial style was appropriate, or in the First Parish Church (1933) of Waltham, where they channeled the Greek Revival style of the church's 1838 building.
 Later monumental works included the Christopher Wren-inspired Newton City Hall and War Memorial (1932), winner of the Harleston Parker Medal for 1936, and The Cloisters (1938) in New York City.

 Employees of the Allen firm include: